Nursing (NURS)

 NURS 3610.
 Patient Education, Health Promotion and Care Coordination.
 Units: 3

 Integration, application and evaluation of health education, health promotion, health behavior change, and self-management theory, research, and interventions in nursing practice.
 Explores effects of developmental, motivational, and sociocultural factors on health behavior change.
 Additional focus on care coordination and case management models, nursing roles, and strategies used for interprofessional management of high-risk and chronically ill populations in community settings.
-Emphasis on providing comprehensive care coordination, brokerage, monitoring, discharge planning, patient/family advocacy, and direct care.
-Formerly offered as NURS 360; students may not earn credit in both courses.
-Enrollment restricted to students admitted to the RN to BSN Program Track.
+Emphasis on comprehensive care coordination, brokerage, monitoring, discharge planning, patient/family advocacy, and strategies for application to direct care.
+Enrollment restricted to students in RN to BSN program or RN-BSN/CEP.
 Department consent required.

 NURS 3633.
 Nursing Care of Children & Families.
 Units: 5

 Introduction and application of child and family theory in family-centered culturally sensitive care of children and adolescents.
-Includes clinical skill development and application of clinical reasoning using the nursing process.
-Focus on growth and development, common acute and chronic illnesses.
-Formerly NURS 332 and 333.
-Students may not earn credit in NURS 3633 after completing NURS 332 and 333.
+Includes pediatric clinical skill development and application of clinical judgment using the nursing process.
+Focus on growth and development, common acute and chronic illnesses in the pediatric population.
 Department consent required.
 Materials fee required.
 Three hours lecture, six hours clinical lab.

 NURS 3635.
 Nursing Care of Women, Infants, & Families.
 Units: 5

 Introduction and application of maternal-child nursing and family theory in family-centered perinatal care for mother, neonate, and family.
-Focus on culturally-sensitive health promotion for pregnant women and neonates, and risk reduction and management of normal and high-risk pregnancy, labor, delivery, and neonatal care.
+Focus on culturally-sensitive health promotion for pregnant women and neonates, risk reduction and management of normal and high-risk pregnancy, labor, delivery, and neonatal care.
 Includes clinical skill development and application of clinical reasoning using the nursing process.
-Formerly NURS 334 and 335; students may not earn credit in NURS 3635 after completing NURS 334 and 335.
 Department consent required.
 Materials fee required.
 Three hours lecture, six hours clinical lab.

 NURS 3640.
 Introduction to Theories of Nursing & Health.
 Units: 3

 Introduction to nursing theories, nursing conceptual models, and borrowed theories pertinent to professional nursing practice.
-Focus on relationship of theory to nursing research and practice, application of theories to selected clinical practice situations.
-Critical reading, discussion, and writing assignments on application of theories and concepts related to patient care.
-Satisfies GE WI designation.
-Formerly NURS 340.
-Students may not earn credit for both courses.
+Focuses on the relationship of theory to nursing research and practice, and the application of theories to selected clinical practice situations.
+Apply metaparadigm of nursing, holistic, individualized, cultural care, Diversity, Equity, Inclusion (DEI), and social determinants of health integrated in nursing practice.
+Includes critical reading, discussion, and writing assignments on the application of theories and concepts related to client care in support of professional collaboration with interprofessional team members, patients, families, and communities, to improve outcomes, optimize care, enhance the healthcare experience, and advocate for comprehensive and safe delivery of healthcare.
+Satisfies WI designation.
 Department consent required.

 NURS 3960.
 Selected Topics in Nursing.
 Units: 2